muskan2408/MultiAgentHealthOrchestrator/README1.md

-# mama health - Full-Stack AI Engineer Challenge
+# Full-Stack AI Engineer Challenge

-Welcome, and thank you for your interest in joining mama health!
+Welcome, and thank you for your interest in joining  health!
 This challenge simulates a real-world task you would encounter as part of our AI team.
 It will test your ability to design and implement multiagent systems, write effective prompts, and produce clean, maintainable Python code.

 We respect your time and have designed this exercise to be completed in **4-6 hours**.
 Please don't feel the need to build a perfect, production-ready system.
 We're most interested in your **prompt engineering skills**, your **architectural thinking around agents**, and how you write **clean, well-structured Python code**.